 Activity During Trading Sessions Around the Globe

 Not all global markets actively trade all forex pairs or currencies, though.
-Therefore, different forex pairs are actively traded at different times of the day.
+Therefore, different forex pairs see hiring trading activity at different times of the day.

-When London (and Europe) are open for business, pairs that involve the euro (EUR), British pound (GBP), and Swiss franc (CHF) are more actively traded.
-When New York is open for business, pairs that involve the U.S. dollar (USD) and Canadian dollar (CAD) are more active.
+When London is open for business, pairs that include the euro (EUR), British pound (GBP), and Swiss franc (CHF) are more actively traded.
+When New York is open for business, pairs that include the U.S. dollar (USD) and Canadian dollar (CAD) are more active.

 The USD/JPY pairing is a bit odd in this regard.
 The yen and the U.S. dollar are highly traded currencies, so this pair typically sees relatively stable action throughout the day, with a few peaks and troughs in volatility.
-Session times are shown on the attached chart, in Greenwich Mean Time.
-To convert to your own time zone (or your forex broker's time zone), use the ForexMarketHours tool.
+Session times are shown at the ForexMarketHours tool, which defaults to Greenwich Mean Time.
+You can select your own time zone (or your forex broker's time zone) instead.

 Note that there is a shift due to daylight saving time.
 During the warmer months in the Northern Hemisphere, trading hours for New York and London slide forward an hour.
 When daylight saving time rolls around, if you are uncertain about when markets open and close, check the market hours tool for confirmation.

 An hourly volatility chart shows how many pips—hundredths of a yen—the USD/JPY pair moves each hour of the day.